spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 # Next Steps

-In conclusion, accessing images from a private registry in Kubernetes can be challenging due to the need to authenticate with the registry.
+Accessing images from a private registry in Kubernetes can be challenging due to the need to authenticate with the registry.

 To solve this challenge, you have learned how to create a Kubernetes secret with your Docker registry credentials and use it in a Kubernetes deployment configuration.
 This allows you to pull images from your private registry without restrictions or limitations.